olehka/currency-rates/README.md

 [Kotlin Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) are used for handling asynchronous or non-blocking tasks

-Please note, for the purpose of this task I don't use [Room](https://developer.android.com/training/data-storage/room/index.html) or any other persistence solution
+Please note, for the purpose of this task I don't use any persistence solution

+## Testing

+The project includes both instrumentation tests that run on the device and local unit tests that run on your computer

+### Unit Tests

+Repository Test uses fake implementations of remote and local Data Sources

+ViewModel Test uses fake implementation of Repository with necessary Test Rules

+WebService Test uses [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver) for testing REST API interactions

+### Device Tests

+Fragment Test uses [FragmentScenario](https://developer.android.com/reference/androidx/fragment/app/testing/FragmentScenario) to create fragments and [RecyclerViewActions](https://developer.android.com/reference/androidx/test/espresso/contrib/RecyclerViewActions) to interact with list items

 ## Screenshots